-This lesson provides an overview on importing your student contact data into Illuminate.
+This lesson provides an overview on importing your student contact data into DnA.

 About Contact Data

-Contacts are set up and managed in Illuminate's fully relational database.
-The model used for contacts in Illuminate allows for one contact to be linked to multiple students.
+Contacts are set up and managed in DnA's fully relational database.
+The model used for contacts in DnA allows for one contact to be linked to multiple students.

 About Importing Contacts

 The contacts.txt file is how contacts are associated to students.
-For Illuminate Data and Assessment (DnA) and Illuminate Special Education (ISE) your contacts.txt file should be uploaded nightly.
+For Data and Assessment (DnA) and Special Education (ISE) your contacts.txt file should be uploaded nightly.
 The nature of the contact dataset makes it a very difficult dataset to update with nightly imports.
 So in DnA and ISE, every time your contact data is imported it is replaced.
-For Illuminate Student Information (ISI) the contact data should be imported only with the initial data loads.
 Any subsequent contact changes should be managed through the user interface.

 - Import Student ID